 The Tenenbaum Program brings together faculty and students in small, team-taught seminars and individual tutorial discussions, creating the ideal conditions for intellectual exchange.

-The program begins fall semester 2020 with a group of up to 12 students who will join two professors selected from our research faculty in a team-taught, interdisciplinary seminar on a special topic that brings approaches from the humanities and social sciences to bear on a issue of broad importance with local or regional resonances.
+The program began fall semester 2020 with a group of up to 12 students who will join two professors selected from our research faculty in a team-taught, interdisciplinary seminar on a special topic that brings approaches from the humanities and social sciences to bear on an issue of broad importance with local or regional resonances.

-Students selected meet weekly throughout the fall in a seminar, limited to 12 students, taught by a pair of faculty from different departments who have developed a unique course.
-They meet once per week through fall for a 2.5-hour seminar taught by the pair, and also biweekly in one-on-one sessions with one of the professors in a 45-minute tutorial style discussion.
+Students selected meet weekly throughout the fall or spring in a seminar, limited to 12 students, taught by a pair of faculty from different departments who have developed a unique course.
+They meet once per week through the first semester of the program taught by the pair, and also biweekly in one-on-one sessions with one of the professors in a 45-minute tutorial style discussion.
 (Six students are assigned to each professor, who guides tutorials.)
-Funding has been set aside for the fall seminar leaders to enhance learning through extracurricular engagement with relevant events or activities.
-The learning objective of the tutorials is to prepare sophomores for original inquiry and research in the humanities which they then carry into the spring semester in independent tutorials with a faculty member of their choice.
+Funding has been set aside for the seminar leaders to enhance learning through extracurricular engagement with relevant events or activities.
+The learning objective of the tutorials is to prepare sophomores for original inquiry and research in the humanities which they then carry into the next semester in independent tutorials with a faculty member of their choice.

-The spring term builds on the tutorial-style relationship and helps students strengthen written and oral communication skills while pursuing independent research projects.
-For spring, students work with a faculty mentor drawn from a roster of available, pre-approved Liberal Arts faculty to extend discoveries in a new direction.
-Tenenbaum independent study tutorials are 4-credit hour courses encompassing extensive instructor contact time, directed reading and research.
+The second semester of the program builds on the tutorial-style relationship and helps students strengthen written and oral communication skills while pursuing independent research projects.
+For the second semester, students work with a faculty mentor drawn from a roster of available, pre-approved Liberal Arts faculty to extend discoveries in a new direction.
+Tenenbaum independent study tutorials are 4-credit hour courses encompassing extensive instructor contact time, directed reading, and research.
 Each student will have up to a $1000 research budget to assist their inquiries.
 Students’ work with faculty may result in written papers or creative work.
-Late in the spring semester, students share their projects to the group in a symposium attended by students, Tenenbaum faculty fellows, and invited guests.
+Late in the second semester, students share their projects to the group in a symposium attended by students, Tenenbaum faculty fellows, and invited guests.

 While the independent studies would be arranged by the students in consultation with their faculty mentor, the School-selected themes for the Tenenbaum courses offer opportunities for students to consider broad topics across disciplines, underscoring their historical roots and continued relevance in contemporary culture, with particular resonances in New Orleans or the Gulf South region.

-There are two ways faculty may participate in the program: 1) leading a team-taught seminar in the fall term, or 2) leading independent tutorials in the spring.
+There are two ways faculty may participate in the program: 1) leading a team-taught seminar in the initial term, or 2) leading independent tutorials in the second term.
 These are not mutually exclusive.
+There will be a team-taught seminar in both fall and spring, so there will always also be a follow-up semester in the spring or fall respectively for the independent tutorials following the semester with the seminar.

-Prospective seminar leaders may propose a course for fall 2020 along with a brief description, rationale, schematic list of suggested readings, and extra-curricular activities.
+Prospective seminar leaders may propose a course for the seminar semester along with a brief description, rationale, schematic list of suggested readings, and extra-curricular activities.
 Proposals should be limited to one, single-spaced page in the first round.
-Fall courses will count toward your regular teaching load and will not be replaced by adjunct teaching, so faculty relied on to teach core or other gateway courses in home departments or programs should apply only if they can maintain these core teaching obligations.
+Seminar courses will count toward your regular teaching load and will not be replaced by adjunct teaching, so faculty relied on to teach core or other gateway courses in home departments or programs should apply only if they can maintain these core teaching obligations.

 Faculty may ideally apply in pairs but two intriguing proposals may be combined in effort to balance both interdisciplinarity and diversity of the fellows.
 Selections will be made by the Faculty Resources Committee within two weeks.